Domestic Violence Lawyers in San Francisco

 A restraining order carries immediate legal consequences.
 It can remove the restrained party from the home, restrict custody access, and limit communications.
 Violating the order may lead to sanctions, arrest, jail time, or criminal charges.

 At Bay Area Law Group, we make sure our clients understand exactly what a DVRO requires and how it impacts their family law case.
 For protected parties, we help you understand the scope of the order, enforce its terms, and keep your broader divorce or custody case on track.
-For restrained parties, we focus on navigating the restrictions while still protecting your rights in the larger divorce and custody proceedings.
-Where child custody is involved, we help you address the Family Code §3044 presumption and present the evidence needed to demonstrate a safe and continuing relationship with your children.
+For restrained parties, we explain your obligations and help avoid unintended violations.

 At Bay Area Law Group, we guide clients through every stage after a DVRO is granted- protecting safety, preserving parental rights, and making sure the bigger picture of your divorce and custody case is never lost.